GuyLewin/secret-santa/README.md

 ### Successful Assignment
 The system will:
 1. Generate optimal assignments using the Hungarian algorithm
-2. Save assignments to `history/YEAR.json`
+2. Save assignments to `history/YEAR.json` (unless using `--dry-run`)
+3. Output assignments based on the `--output` method:
+   - **Console mode** (default): Print simple assignment lines in format `Giver -> Receiver`
-3. Send email notifications to all participants
+   - **Email mode**: Send email notifications to all participants
-4. Report any compromises (unavoidable repeat assignments) If not running in dry-run (`--dry-run`), the assignments will not be printed, to allow the moderator to participate
+4. Report any compromises (unavoidable repeat assignments)

+### Output Modes

+**Console Mode (`--output console` - Default):**
+- Prints simple assignment lines: `Giver Name -> Receiver Name`
+- No email configuration required
+- Perfect for quick viewing or manual distribution
+- Works with or without `--dry-run` flag

+**Email Mode (`--output email`):**
+- Sends personalized email notifications to each participant
+- Uses Jinja2 templates for customizable subject and body
+- Requires SMTP configuration in `.env` file
+- In dry-run mode, prints email content instead of sending

 ### Compromise Reporting
 If repeat assignments are unavoidable, the system creates a detailed report: